RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 		return fs

-More complicated models of selection with non-additive effects within or across subgenomes can also be specified by passing a dictionary with multiple gammas or by specifying dominance coefficients (see the `dadi.Polyploidy.Integration.PloidyType` class for more details and ADD REFERENCE TO EXAMPLE HERE).
+More complicated models of selection with non-additive effects within or across subgenomes can also be specified by passing a dictionary with multiple gammas or by specifying dominance coefficients (see the `dadi.Polyploidy.Integration.PloidyType` class for more details and [Polyploid examples - Model of autotetraploids with non-additive selection](../examples/Polyploidy/PolyploidyModel.md) for an example).

 ![Autotetraploid example SFS with selection](autotetraploid_sfs_selection.png)